-Before his calling as Bishop, Gutiérrez had a distinguished career in both The Episcopal Church and in public service in New Mexico.
-Rebuilding and growing churches were the hallmark of his time in key leadership positions at The Episcopal Diocese of the Rio Grande.
-At the request of the Presiding Bishop, he served in an administrative oversight position for the Episcopal Church in Navajoland, which included the Vice-Presidency of the Navajoland Economic Development Corporation.
+Before his calling as bishop, Gutiérrez had a distinguished career in both The Episcopal Church and in public service in New Mexico.
+Rebuilding and growing churches were the hallmarks of his time in key leadership positions at The Episcopal Diocese of the Rio Grande.
+At the request of the Presiding Bishop, he served in an administrative oversight position for The Episcopal Church in Navajoland, which included being vice president of the Navajoland Economic Development Corporation.

-His career in public service included serving as Chief of Staff to the Mayor of Albuquerque and Director of Economic Development.
-More than 25,000 private sector jobs were created as a result of efforts to recruit new businesses and expand existing ones.
+His career in public service included serving as chief of staff to the Mayor of Albuquerque and Director of Economic Development.
+More than 25,000 private sector jobs were created as a result of his efforts to recruit new businesses and expand existing ones.

-With his involvement in local, state, and national politics and extensive experience and expertise in government, Gutierrez also taught Political Consulting and Marketing as an adjunct professor at the University of New Mexico.
+Through his involvement in local, state, and national politics and extensive experience and expertise in government, Gutiérrez also taught political consulting and marketing as an adjunct professor at the University of New Mexico.
 In 1998, he founded a strategy, marketing, media, and political consulting company called Mensajes.

 Throughout his years in public service and in the church, Gutiérrez has served as a board member for numerous national organizations.
-In 2018, he served as vice-chairperson of The Social Justice and International Policy Committee for the 79th General Convention of the Episcopal Church.
+In 2022, he served as chair of The Social Justice and International Policy Committee for the 80th General Convention of The Episcopal Church.
 He currently serves as president of The Compass Rose Society, which supports the work of the Archbishop of Canterbury and the Anglican Communion throughout the world, and was appointed by the Archbishop of Canterbury and the General Secretary of the Anglican Consultative Council to serve on the Church Growth and Planting Commission for the Anglican Communion.
-He is chair of the Board of Trustees for Episcopal Community Services, The Church Foundation and the Widows Corporation, and as a board member for The American Friends of the Episcopal Diocese of Jerusalem, The Church Farm School; Episcopal Academy; The Gathering of Leaders; and Forward Movement.
-He also is a trustee of the General Seminary of the Episcopal Church.
-In addition, Gutiérrez is a conferee of the Venerable Order of St. John, a co-convener of the Bishops United Against Gun Violence and the Religious Leaders Council of Philadelphia; and Vicar-General of the British Officers Club of Philadelphia.
+He is chair of the Board of Trustees for Episcopal Community Services, The Church Foundation, and the Clergy Assurance Fund of Pennsylvania.
+He serves as a board member for The American Friends of the Episcopal Diocese of Jerusalem, The Church Farm School, and The Episcopal Academy.
+He also is a trustee of the General Seminary of The Episcopal Church.
+In addition, Gutiérrez is an officer of the Order of St. John; a co-convener of the Bishops United Against Gun Violence; a member of the Religious Leaders Council of Philadelphia; and Vicar-General of the British Officers Club of Philadelphia.

-Aside from his faith, Gutiérrez counts as his most important role and greatest responsibility a position he assumed on June 26, 1998, when he became the extremely proud father of his son Jude, a sophomore at the University of New Mexico with a degree in criminology.
-It is a joy he shares with his wife, best friend, and partner of 28 years, Suzanne Fletcher Gutiérrez.
-The family shares in this joy with a household of dogs, turtles, pheasants, owls, and the other miscellaneous “pets” that wander through their lives.
+Aside from his faith, Gutiérrez counts as his most important role and greatest responsibility a position he assumed on June 26, 1998, when he became the extremely proud father of his son Jude, a graduate from the University of New Mexico with a degree in criminology.
+It is a joy he shares with his wife, best friend, and partner of 35 years, Suzanne Fletcher Gutiérrez.
+The family shares this joy with a household of dogs, turtles, pheasants, foxes, rabbits, owls, and the other miscellaneous “pets” that wander through their lives.